bitsandscraps/kaist-menu/README.md

-# KAIST N6 Menu
+# KAIST Menu

-A command line tool that prints today's menu of KAIST N6 cafeteria
+A command line tool that prints today's menu of KAIST cafeterias.

 ![Example Usage](example.png)

-In the previous screenshot, I've aliased `m` with [menu.sh](menu.sh).
+In the previous screenshot, I've aliased `m` with `python menu.py`.

 # Prerequisites